 The current study indicated that regular food items had the lowest consumption.
 Possibly, the difference between the intended food texture and the actual food texture can explain the low consumption.
-When regular food textures are given to residents who lack the physiological ability to efficiently swallow them, consumption can be low.
-This might lead to an even greater weight loss that is associated with dysphagia and with reduced food consumption.
-Dysphagia and malnutrition are inter-related.
-Dysphagia can result in malnutrition or exacerbate existing malnutrition (15) and lack of nutrition can exacerbate existing dysphagia (17,18).
+When regular food textures are given to residents who lack the physiological ability to efficiently swallow them, consumption can be low, contributing to weight loss that is associated with dysphagia and with reduced food consumption.
+Dysphagia and malnutrition are inter-related; dysphagia can result in malnutrition or exacerbate existing malnutrition (15) and lack of nutrition can exacerbate existing dysphagia (17,18).

-Mean of 58.7% of residents consumed TMF, which indicates that many residents can be affected by mistakes in the processes of preparation and serving of TMF.
-This is higher than reported in residential aged care facilities, with 15% to 30% consuming MTF (19).
-The current study findings support increasing awareness to the use of different levels of TMF for dysphagia, and training the kitchen stuff, nursing and all other team members involved in food serving to residents with dysphagia.
+An average of 58.7% of residents across the 22 study facilities consumed TMF, which indicates that many residents can be affected by mistakes in the processes of preparation and serving of TMF.
+This is higher than reported in residential aged care facilities where, more typically, 15% to 30% consume TMF (19).
+This study supports the need for increased awareness of the importance of standardized texture levels in prescribed TMF for dysphagia, together with adequate training of all staff involved in food preparation, handling, and serving to residents with dysphagia.

 Study limitations

 Study limitations include lack of a standardized measure to assess for food consumption.
-The current study used pre- and post-meal photographs of the food tray in order to assess for the food consumed, however weighting each food served pre- and post-meal would have allowed for a more accurate measurement of consumption.
-However, a disadvantage of this method is that it would impose a greater burden on the department as it can cause delays in food delivery in such large-scale study.
-In addition, it is possible that residents received additional food portions or food items during their meals from the working staff.
+The current study used pre- and post-meal photographs of the food tray in order to assess the amount of food consumed; however, weighing each food item pre- and post-meal would have allowed for a more accurate measurement of consumption.
+Nevertheless, greater accuracy must be weighed against the disadvantage of imposing a greater burden on staff and likely delays in food delivery, given the large scale of the current study.
+Not accounted for in any case would be the possibility that residents received additional food portions or food items during their meals from the working staff.

-Another limitation is related to inter-rater agreement.
-Since each RA was the sole measurer of food textures in a certain facility, inter-rater agreement was not tested.
-When the RAs were uncertain regarding the classification of specific food item, they sent photos and videos of the food items and consulted with the PI (O.S.W) while they were on-site.
+Another limitation is related to inter-rater agreement, since each RA was the sole measurer of food textures in each facility.
+To address this limitation at least partially, when the RAs were uncertain regarding the classification of a specific food item, they sent photos and videos of the food items and consulted with the PI (O.S.W) while they were on-site.

-Another limitation is that personal information for each resident was not collected, thus it is possible that some patients had unreported dysphagia that might have influenced the kitchen staff or working staff to make ad-hoc decisions regarding food texture and provided them with different textures than those prescribed by the speech and language pathologist.
-Lastly, it is not known which patients required help feeding and if this influenced their food intake.
+Another limitation is that personal information for each resident was not collected.
+Thus it is possible that some patients had unreported dysphagia that might have influenced the kitchen staff or working staff to make ad-hoc decisions regarding food texture and provide them with different textures than those prescribed by the speech and language pathologist.
+Lastly, it is not known which patients required help feeding themselves and whether such help influenced their food intake.

 Conclusions

-Residents with dysphagia received harder textures than intended.
-These textures required complex swallowing ability, meaning complex oral processing including chewing, greater lingual strength and greater pharyngeal strength.
-Thus, increased risk of choking was introduced to the residents.
-In addition, food intake might also be negatively affected.
-Using STC can improve patient safety and nutritional statues.
-Time related changes should be considered as these caused changes in food classification.
-Therefore, it is important to consider when to measure food texture in relation to food preparation and serving.
+This study showed that residents with dysphagia living in LTC facilities using NSTC received harder food textures than intended, requiring complex swallowing ability and complex oral processing, including chewing, greater lingual strength and greater pharyngeal strength, and increasing risk of choking.
+In addition, the study indicated that food intake might also be negatively affected by inappropriate texture levels.
+The study showed that using STC based on the IDDSI can improve patient safety and nutritional status.
+The study also documents the importance of timely meal consumption, as delays of 30 minutes caused changes in food texture classification.
 Lastly, in comparison to other meals, reduced food consumption was found during lunch.
-This can be partly explained by technical reasons which can be solved, in order to increase nutrients consumption during lunch.
+This can be partly explained by preparation and serving processes, which can be improved in order to increase nutrient consumption during lunch.

-Funding statement: This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors
+Funding statement: This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.

-Conflict of interest: There is no conflict of interest to declare
+Conflict of interest: There are no conflicts of interest to declare.

 References